Commitment to Privacy

 - the processor is within the same corporate group as our business or organisation and abides by the same binding corporate rules regarding data processing.

-- the data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority in the European Union specifically that in the country of Ireland.
+- the data protection clauses in our contracts with data processors include transfer clauses written by or approved by a supervisory authority in the European Union or United Kingdom specifically that in the country of Ireland.

 - we comply with a code of conduct approved by a supervisory authority in the European Union specifically that in the country of Ireland.

-- both our organisation and the processor are public authorities between whom there is either a legally binding agreement or administrative arrangements approved by a supervisory authority in the European Union relating to protection of your information
+- both our organisation and the processor are public authorities between whom there is either a legally binding agreement or administrative arrangements approved by a supervisory authority in the European Union or United Kingdom relating to protection of your information

 We are committed to ensuring that the information collected about you is secure.
 We take reasonable measures including administrative, technical and physical procedures to protect your information from loss, theft, misuse, unauthorised access, disclosure, alteration, and destruction.